By Daphne Du Maurier

 By Peter Straub

-The credits revealed that is was adapted from a novel by Peter Straub, which I promptly ordered (to arrive at my MILs as it’s much easier to find vintage books in the US).
+I had assumed the 1975 film, The Haunting of Julia, would be hard to find, but to my surprise it appeared on Tubi last autumn.
+I really liked it.
+The opening credits revealed that it was adapted from a novel by Peter Straub, which I promptly ordered (to arrive at my MILs as it’s much easier to find vintage books in the US).
 Even Olman remarked on the cool cover.
 Turned out this was Peter Straub’s first novel.
 I had read Ghost Story a long time ago, so long ago that it didn’t even have its own entry.

 I can see how Straub had perfected his craft after he had published Julia because I found Ghost Story to be a very effective supernatural horror novel.